IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 Congratulation, now your Flightassist application should be running on `http://<your_node_ip>:30080`.
 You can go to [How to Use Flightassist](#how-to-use-flightassist) and start testing your application.

-# Scenario Three: Deploy Flightassist microservices on Istio
+# 6. Deploy Flightassist microservices on Istio

-## 1. Installing Istio in your Cluster
+## 6.1 Installing Istio in your Cluster
-### 1.1 Download the Istio source
+### Download the Istio source
   1. Download the latest Istio release for your OS: [Istio releases](https://github.com/istio/istio/releases)
   2. Extract and go to the root directory.
   3. Copy the `istioctl` bin to your local bin